How do I find treatment?

 How do I find a support group in my community?

 What do I do if someone I know is threatening suicide?

-You cannot fix someone else's life, and you cannot stop someone from killing himself or herself.
+You cannot fix someone else's life, but you can support someone in getting the help they need to overcome suicidal thoughts.
 A person who is suicidal needs serious intervention.
 If the situation presents as IMMEDIATE, call 911.

 Encourage your loved one to seek counseling, or call a suicide intervention hotline.
 You can call a hotline yourself as well.
 The people who staff these hotlines are well-equipped to help you help your loved one.
 Some suicide hotline numbers are:

 - 1-800-SUICIDE (784-2433)

 Who are the mental health professionals who provide mental health services?

 There are several kinds of mental health professionals:

 - Psychiatrists (M.D.) are medical doctors.
 While they have the expertise to provide therapy, many psychiatrists limit their practice to evaluation and prescription of medication.
 If your child needs medication, a psychiatrist is your best choice.

 - Psychologists (PH.D, Psy.
 D) - Their training focuses on providing therapy or counseling; they are also trained to administer the psychological testing that assists in diagnosis.